siriusctrl/UniPublic/eodp/README.md

         - Dictionary attack: an organisation could mount a dictionary attack to "invert" the hash function. for example, organisation A scans the hashed values received from Organisation B. Checks if any match its hash dictionary.
 If yes, privacy is lost for those items.
 7. Third party protocol
     - using salt
         - organisation A and B concatenate a secret word to every name field in their data before hashing(known as salt).
-Organisation C does not know what this word is and thus can't perform a dictionary attack to "reverse" the hashed values it received. **when we send the databases to 3rd part are we going to include the name? even if it already been hashed or just the hashed value?**
+Organisation C does not know what this word is and thus can't perform a dictionary attack to "reverse" the hashed values it received.
+When we send
         - disadvantages
             - may not robust to frequent attck,that is, 3rd party compares the distribution of hashed values to some known distribution.
 E.g. distribution of surename frequencies in a public database versus distribution of hash value. ***To prevent this, we also need to add some random record.***
-            - adding salt does not help two parties protocol **right?**
+            - adding salt does not help two parties protocol
+            - doesnt help approximate matching
 8. Similar match
     - using 2-grams to calculate the approximate similarity
         - 2*(number of 2 common 2-grams)/ (total number of 2-grams in both string)